Fourth Grade Notes:

 Besides learning grammar, students also work on study skills, research papers, and different types of writing.

+We have a new math curriculum this year, using the McGraw-Hill My Math.
+This series prepares students for higher level thinking skills, as they have to not only know how to compute answers, but they have to know how to explain what they did to get an answer.
 Multiplication and division of large numbers is a large part of the fourth grade math curriculum.
 Also, working on fractions and decimals is also very important.

 Students’ spelling lists now have 20 words.
 Proofreading and dictionary skills are also stressed.
 Spelling words will be practiced during Daily 5.